tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 * The options for this template reflect this difference

 * Because I added site description parameters for phones, tablets, and desktops, I changed the case slightly, from sitedescription to siteDescriptionPhone, etc.

+* Cause the template to display a custom image instead of using the HTML5 canvas element to draw the menu icon by putting the files in the templates/jmws_tomh_idmygadget/images/idMyGadget/ directory (rather than the templates/jmws_protostar_idmygadget/images/idMyGadget/ directory as described in that README.md).

 ## Status
 The initial version is pretty much complete, with the following exceptions: